SlayerT26/Tranquil/README.md

 ## Project Name

-# Drink of the Day!!!
+# Drink of the Day